UBC-FRESH/nemora/docs/howto/ingest.md

 The repository contains a trimmed PSP example generated with `scripts/generate_faib_manifest.py` under `examples/faib_manifest/`.
-The manifest (`faib_manifest.csv`) lists each stand-table CSV (e.g., `stand_table_baf12.csv`) alongside the BAF and row count so tests and documentation can reference a lightweight sample of the full FAIB release.
+The manifest (`faib_manifest.csv`) lists each stand-table CSV (e.g., `stand_table_baf12.csv`) alongside the BAF, row count, and a `truncated` flag so tests and documentation can reference a lightweight sample of the full FAIB release.
+Re-run the script with `--max-rows` to regenerate the samples from a larger local cache without bloating the repository.

+The CLI and script both call :func:`nemora.ingest.faib.generate_faib_manifest`, which orchestrates downloads, BAF selection, stand-table aggregation, and manifest creation.
+The helper returns the manifest path, generated table paths, and any files downloaded so automated workflows can inspect the output.

+## FIA prototype

+Nemora includes early helpers for USDA FIA CSV extracts (:mod:`nemora.ingest.fia`).
+The :func:`nemora.ingest.fia.build_stand_table_from_csvs` function joins ``TREE``/``COND``/``PLOT`` tables, filters live trees/conditions, converts DBH to centimetres, and aggregates stand tables weighted by ``TPA_UNADJ`` and condition proportions.
+These utilities are the first step toward a full FIA ingest pipeline; use them to validate schema joins on downloaded samples while additional ETL automation is being planned.